FoldedLettuce/Hyper-Minecraft-Auth/README.md

 - Bypassauth <player> - Using this command ops can make it so the user doesn't need a key to play!

 ## Support
-For support with the Meta Labs Minecraft Auth plugin please DM Folded Lettuce#0001 on Discord or on my twitter https://twitter.com/FoldedLettuce
+For support with the Hyper Minecraft Auth plugin please DM Folded Lettuce#0001 on Discord or on my twitter https://twitter.com/FoldedLettuce